dmpop/pellicola/README.md

 ## About Mejiro

-Mejiro is an easy-to-use single-file PHP web app for instant photo publishing.
+Mejiro is an easy-to-use PHP web app for instant photo publishing.

 <img src="mejiro.png" alt="Mejiro">